 Adam Husney, MD - Family Medicine

-& Kathleen Romito, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Laura S. Dominici, MD - General Surgery,
+& Kathleen Romito, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Laura S. Dominici, MD - Surgery, General Surgery, Oncology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.